MaxOhn/rosu-pp/README.md

 let pp = perf_attrs.pp();

-// Again, we re-use the previous attributes for maximum efficiency.
+// Again, we re-use the previous attributes for maximum efficiency. let max_pp = perf_attrs.performance()
-// This time we do it directly instead of through the map. let max_pp = perf_attrs.performance()
     .mods(24) // Still the same
     .calculate()